 Finding a Neutral Grip

-- Bottom Hand (Right Hand for a righty): Bring your right hand to the side of the a grip, again maintaining that natural, slightly inward-facing palm position.
-The palm's life-line on your right hand it should cover your left thumb when I want the handle in your hand for safety's sake.
-Then your right hand.
-That The "V" on this hand that should also point somewhere between the center-right of my hand the left side of your chest.
+- Bottom Hand (Right Hand for a righty): Bring your right hand to the side of the grip, again maintaining that natural, slightly inward-facing palm position.
+The palm's lifeline on your right hand should cover your left thumb.
+The "V" on this hand should also point somewhere between your right shoulder and the left side of your chest.

 Holding the club in the fingers rather than the palms is vital.
 It allows your wrists to hinge naturally and freely in response to momentum without any conscious effort, which is a key component of a hands-off, body-led swing.